-Screen Objective This screen allows the user to configure the timers used in MSTP protocol for controlling the transmission of BPDUs during the computation of loop free topology.
+Screen This screen allows the user to configure the timers used in MSTP protocol for Objective controlling the transmission of BPDUs during the computation of loop free topology.
 This configuration is applied globally in the switch on all ports.

 Navigation Layer 2 Management > MSTP > Port Configuration Fields Select-click to select the port for which the configuration needs to be applied.
 Port Id-displays the port, which is a combination of interface type and interface ID.
-The interface ID is a combination of a slot number and a port number (slot number/port number).
-Path Cost-enter the value that contributes to the path cost of paths towards the CIST Root which includes this port.
+The interface ID is a combination of a slot number and a port number (slot number/port number). • Path Cost -enter the value that contributes to the path cost of paths towards the CIST Root which includes this port.
 The paths' path cost is used during calculation of shortest path to reach the CIST root.
 The path cost represents the distance between the root port and designated port.
 This value ranges from 1 to 200000000.
 The default value is 200000 for all physical ports and 199999 for port channels.
 NOTE: The default value is used as path cost if this field is not configured and the Dynamic Path Cost Calculation and Speed Change Path Cost Calculation are set as False.
-The dynamically calculated path cost is used if the path cost is used as the path cost irrespective of the status (True or False) of the Dynamic Path Cost Calculation.
-Priority-enter the priority value that is assigned to the port.
+The dynamically calculated path cost is used if the path cost is not manually configured and one of these Fields is set as True.
+The configured value is used as the path cost irrespective of the status (True or False) of the Dynamic Path Cost Calculation and Calculation and Speed Change Path Cost Calculation. • Priority -enter the priority value that is assigned to the port.
 This value is used during the role selection process.
 The four most significant bits of the Port Identifier of the Spanning Tree instance can be modified by setting the CIST Port Priority value.
 The values that are set for Port Priority must be in steps of 16.
 The Priority value ranges from 0 to 240.
 The default value is 128.